parttimenerd/taskcontrol/README.md

 Get a current version of bpftool by downloading it from [GitHub](https://github.com/libbpf/bpftool/releases) and storing the location of the binary in `$PROJECT/.bpftool.path`.

-You should also have install:
+You should also have installed:

 - `libbpf-dev`
 - clang
 - Java 23

-Now you just have to build it via:
+Now you just have to build the taskcontrol via:

 ```sh
 mvn package